ethereum/ethereum-org-website/src/content/decentralization/index.md

 We'll start with stablecoins.
 Stablecoins are digital assets designed to match the value of a (low-volatility) national currency.

 For example, USDC is a United-States-Dollar-value cryptocurrency.
-At the time of writing, the USDC website states it to be "backed by fully reserved assets".
+At the time of writing, the USDC website states it to be "backed by fully reserved assets."
 It is controlled in a relatively centralized way: via a permissioned consortium founded by two big corporations.

-DAI is another dollar-value coin.
+DAI is another US-dollar-value coin.
 You create it by first depositing crypto assets with an automated program (a smart contract).
 After the deposit goes through, you can borrow DAI against your collateral.

 DAI was/is developed by a group called [MakerDAO](https://makerdao.com/en/).
 For governance, people who hold the MKR asset get to vote on how the program behaves, fees for borrowing against various deposited assets, and so on.
 Overall, it's far more decentralized than USDC.